Hull Turf logo

 Calculate the Required Amount of Infill for Your Project

-To accurately calculate the required amount of infill for your artificial grass project, follow these essential steps:
+To accurately calculate the amount of infill for your artificial grass project, follow these essential steps:

 1. Measure the Area: Begin by determining the total square footage of the space designated for grass installation.